yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-clusters/backup-clusters.md

 type: docs
 ---

 YugabyteDB Managed can perform full and incremental cluster (all namespaces) level backups, and the backups are stored in the same region as your cluster.
-100GB/month of basic backup storage is provided for every vCPU; more than that and overage charges apply.
-Refer to [Cluster costs](../../cloud-admin/cloud-billing-costs/).

 {{< youtube id="3qzAdrVFgxc" title="Back up and restore clusters in YugabyteDB Managed" >}}